Skip to Content

 10 Things To Do In Orlando Besides Theme Parks

 There’s more in Orlando than Disney, like outlet shopping, botanical gardens, murder mystery theaters, and more.
-Check out this list of 10 Things To Do In Orlando Besides Theme Parks for ideas.
+Check out our list of 10+ Things To Do In Orlando Besides Theme Parks for ideas.

-If you’re planning your next trip, check out the rest of our travel posts for inspiration.
+If you’re planning your next trip, check out the rest of our Florida posts for inspiration.

-The Welcome to Florida sign with the words "10 Things To Do In Orlando Besides Theme Parks" digitally written on top.
+A woman standing with a wax figure of Taylor Swift with the words "10+ Things To Do In Orlando Besides Theme Parks" digitally written on top.

 When I was three, my grandparents moved from New York to an hour outside Orlando, Florida.
 My mom and I helped them move in (although, to be honest, I’m sure I wasn’t very much help).